 Resident issues in terms of accessibility to services ranged.
-Of primary concern was the economic barriers to accessing health services at all levels and subsequent poor aftercare coordination.
-Some respondents pointed out from experience that the private health system is faster and provides higher quality care than the public system, although it is much more expensive.
+Of primary concern were the economic barriers to accessing health services at all levels and subsequent poor aftercare coordination.
+Some respondents pointed out from experience that the private health system is faster and provides higher quality care than the public service, although it is much more expensive.
 The public health system, it was noted, is particularly prone to long waiting times, slow response times and lack of follow-throughs.
 Other concerns with accessibility included:

-- Frontline workers often referring to online services to people who have limited or challenging access issues. - Residents reported a lack of knowledge of what services are available and were often passed from service to service.
-This lack of understanding is worsened due to the complicated service system that residents felt was difficult to navigate, particularly when considering costs of services, location of specialists and balancing treatment with other responsibilities. - Lack of translation services or provision of translation not adequate.
+- Frontline workers often refer people to online services who have limited or challenging access issues. - Residents reported a lack of knowledge of what services are available, and they experience passed from service to service.
+Due to the complicated service system residents felt was difficult to navigate, particularly when considering costs of services, location of specialists and balancing treatment with other responsibilities. - Lack of translation services or provision of translation not adequate.